 Alphonso Taft, founder of the political dynasty and father of President William Taft, co-founded Skull and Bones in 1832 with William Huntington Russell.
 Russell in 1856 incorporated the Russell Trust as the business arm of the society.

-- Both President George H.W.
+Both President George H.W.
 Bush and George W. Bush belonged to Bones.
 So did Secretary of State John Kerry, the younger Bush’s opponent in the 2004 presidential election.
 Bush wrote in his autobiography, “[In my] senior year I joined Skull and Bones, a secret society; so secret, I can’t say anything more.”
-A reporter once asked Kerry what it meant that two Bonesmen to run against each other for president.
+A reporter once asked Kerry what it meant for two Bonesmen to run against each other for president.
 He replied, “Not much, because it’s a secret.”

 Of Yale’s 41 secret societies, Bones is only the fifth richest, with $4,129,936 in assets in 2015, according to Business Insider.

-- Bonesman William F. Buckley led a group that sued to block the admission of women to Skull and Bones in 1991.
-Though black men were admitted since 1965, the Russell Trust adamantly opposed.
+Bonesman William F. Buckley led a group that sued to block the admission of women to Skull and Bones in 1991.
+Though black men were admitted since 1965, the Russell Trust adamantly opposed women.
 When the class of ’91 tapped seven women for the ’92 class, the Russell Trust changed the locks on the Tomb.
 Members voted by mail, 368-320 to allow women.
 But then Buckley and his group got a temporary restraining order against the move.
 The lawsuit eventually fizzled out and the first women joined in 1992.